 The Federal Circuit reached a different result largely because it got off on the wrong foot.
 The "exhaustion doctrine," the court believed, "must be understood as an interpretation of" the infringement statute, which prohibits anyone from using or selling a patented article "without authority" from the patentee.
 Exhaustion reflects a default rule that a patentee's decision to sell an item "presumptively grants 'authority' to the purchaser to use it and resell it."
 But, the Federal Circuit explained, the patentee does not have to hand over the full "bundle of rights" every time.
-If the patentee expressly withholds a stick from the bundle - perhaps by restricting the purchaser's resale rights - the buyer never acquires that withheld authority, and the patentee may continue to enforce its right to exclude that practice under the patent laws.

-Boston Store: 246 U.S. 8 (1918)
+If the patentee expressly withholds a stick from the bundle - perhaps by restricting the purchaser's resale rights - the buyer never acquires that withheld authority, and the patentee Boston Store: 246 U.S. 8 (1918)